Victor1pro/T-Level-Checklist/README.md

 ### **Stakeholders & Stakeholders Map**
-- - [ ] Discover the types of stakeholders in the proposal sector
+- - [ ] Discover the types of stakeholders in the proposal sector their interest & Influence
 - - [ ] Discuss why this stakeholder is important and how will they influence and affect the decision or motive you make.
 - - [ ] Create a stakeholder map (Use canva or Word)